ADA Construction Guidelines for Accessible Bathrooms

 An accessible lavatory (at least one in each bathroom) must extend at least 17 inches from the back wall and have a clearance of at least 29 inches from the bottom of the sink apron to the finished floor.
 The lavatory must not be installed at heights greater than 34.
 If the lavatory is installed in a countertop, it should be placed no more than 2 inches from the front edge of the countertop.

-A clear space around the toilet with minimum dimensions of 30 by 48 inches must be provided to accommodate a single wheelchair.
+Clear space around the toilet with minimum dimensions of 30 by 48 inches must be provided to accommodate a single wheelchair.
 This space must be designed for a forward or parallel approach to the toilet.
 Sometimes it is permissible for some of the clear space to be located under current fixtures, but these spaces must provide sufficient room to allow legs to move freely when the user is seated in a wheelchair.

 Accessible toilet stalls or compartments must have a minimum width of 60 inches and sufficient space to accommodate a wheelchair to the sides of the toilet or in front of it.
 Horizontal grab bars must be installed behind the toilet and on the nearest wall or partition, whichever is closer.
 Toilet seat heights must be 17 to 19 inches above the finished floor.
 The lever for flush control must be placed on the open side of the toilet with the clearest floor space and mounted no higher than 44 inches above the finished floor.